Yvan4001/FluxGridOS-Showcase/Readme.md

 * **Comprehensive GUI:** Rich widget set, window manager, theming.
 * **Gaming Profiles:** Implementation of profile switching and settings.

-## Contributing
+## Feedback & Issues

-Contributions are welcome!
-Please check the issues list for tasks that need help, or suggest new features through the issue tracker.
+While the source code is proprietary, community feedback is invaluable!
+If you encounter a bug or have a feature request for the gaming optimization layer:

-1. Fork the repository.
+1. Open an **Issue** in this repository.
-2. Create your feature branch (`git checkout -b feature/YourAmazingFeature` or `bugfix/issue-X-short_description`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/YourAmazingFeature`).
-5. Open a Pull Request.
+2. Describe the bug or suggestion clearly.
+3. If reporting a crash, please attach a screenshot or the serial logs if available.

 ## License